-No one wants to think about being injured or ill on a family vacation.
-Nevertheless, whether your entire family, or just one or two members, are going on a vacation, it is important to plan for illness or injury.
-Some estimate that a trip to the emergency room happens on 25% of all family vacations.
-There is no way to predict a sudden illness or accident, but there are ways to plan for emergencies.
-These actions can be divided into two categories — before the trip and during the trip.
+No one wants to think about being injured or ill on a family vacation, but it’s still important to plan for illness or injury.
+It’s estimated a trip to the emergency room happens on 25 percent of all family vacations.
+While you can’t predict a sudden illness or accident, there are ways to plan for emergencies.

-- Emergency Medical Kit: When packing for a vacation, it is smart to include an emergency medical kit in your suitcase.
-This can include any prescription medications you or a family member takes, pain relievers, allergy medication, band-aids, ointment, and a thermometer.
+- Create an emergency medical kit.
+This can include any prescription medications you or a family member takes, pain relievers, allergy medication, band-aids, ointment and a thermometer.
 In addition to medicine, include copies of immunization records, doses of prescription medication, and recent surgery or treatment information.

-- Research: In addition to looking for the best attractions and hotels at your destination, you should take note of the nearest hospital.
+- Research care facilities at your destination.
+In addition to looking for the best attractions and hotels, take note of the nearest hospital.
 Additionally, find out if your doctor is available to take a call in the event of an emergency.

-- Insurance: Depending on the destination of travel, medical standards might not be the same as what you are used to, and your usual health insurance may not apply.
-Travel insurance can provide peace of mind when traveling through different locations.
+- Purchase travel medical insurance.
+If your destination is out of the country, other nations’ medical standards might not be the same as in the U.S. and your usual health insurance may not apply.
+Travel medical insurance can provide peace of mind when traveling through different countries.

-- Inspect your surroundings: Take a look around your hotel for any obvious dangers, childproof anything you can, and make sure that windows and doors are locked for safety.
+- Inspect your surroundings.
+Take a look around your hotel for any obvious dangers, childproof anything you can and make sure windows and doors are locked for safety.

-- Stay on Alert: An injury can happen anywhere.
-As such, it is imperative that you do not let your guard down and look out for any sudden dangers.
-Staying alert also helps in the even that something does happen because you can react quickly and appropriately to get the injured or ill individual the necessary help.
+- Stay on alert.
+An injury can happen anywhere.
+Hopefully you’ll be relaxing during your vacation, but it’s still important to not let your guard down.
+If something does happen, you can react quickly and appropriately to get the injured or ill individual the necessary help.

 Image courtesy of Simon Migaj